dssg/hitchhikers-guide/tech-tutorials/softwaresetup/README.md

  ```
  ssh -fNT -L 8888:POSTGRESURL:5432 -i pathtokey yourusername@SERVERURL
  ```
  where you need to substitute the `POSTGRESURL`, `pathtokey`, `yourusername` and `SERVERURL` with the postgres server's URL, the local path to your private SSH (for the training server), your user name on the training server, and the training server's URL, respectively.
-This command forwards the Postgres server's port 5432 (which serves Postgres) to your laptop's port 8888, but through your account on the training server.
+Also, you should substitute `8888` with a random number in the 8000-65000 range of your choice (port `8888` might be in use already).
+This command forwards the Postgres server's port 5432 (which serves Postgres) to your laptop's port 8888 (or whatever port you chose), but through your account on the training server.
 So if you access your local port 8888 in the next step, you get forwarded to the Postgres server's port 5432 - but from the Postgres server's view, the traffic is now coming from the training server (instead of your laptop), and the training server is the only IP address that is allowed to access the postgres server.

 3. Connect to the Postgres database on the forwarded port
  ```
  psql -h localhost -p 8888 -U USERNAME -d USERNAME
  ```
- where you need to replace `USERNAME` with the postgres [!] username.
+ where you need to replace `USERNAME` with the postgres [!] username, and the `8888` with the number you chose in the previous step.
 You then get prompted for a password.
 This is now the postgres server asking, so you need to reply with the corresponding password!

  This should drop you into a SQL shell on the database server.